enzanki-ars/dbyannounce-old/_posts/2016-02-18-announcements.md

       Maggied with any questions you may have.
   - title: Mathletes
     text: |
-      Mathlete practice has been moved to Thursday after school.
+      Mathlete practice has been moved to TODAY after school.
 We hope to take our yearbook picture as well as distribute permission slips for the OCTM statewide contest.
 If you cannot make the meeting, stop by and see Mr. Miller to pick up your permission slip during the school